verilator/verilator/docs/guide/languages.rst

-Verilator implements a very small subset of Verilog AMS (Verilog Analog and Mixed-Signal Extensions) with the subset corresponding to those VMS keywords with near equivalents in the Verilog 2005 or SystemVerilog 2009 languages.
+Verilator implements a very small subset of Verilog AMS (Verilog Analog and Mixed-Signal Extensions) with the subset corresponding to those VMS keywords with near-equivalents in Verilog 2005 or SystemVerilog 2017.

 AMS parsing is enabled with :vlopt:`--language VAMS <--language>` or :vlopt:`--language 1800+VAMS <--language>`.

-At present Verilator implements ceil, exp, floor, ln, log, pow, sqrt, string, and wreal.
+Verilator implements ceil, exp, floor, ln, log, pow, sqrt, string, and wreal.

 Synthesis Directive Assertion Support